saucelabs/elemental-next/frontend/docs/non-updated-tips/8-download-a-file-revisited/javascript.md

   - "downloading"
 level: 2
 category: "testing"
+language: JavaScript
 ---

 ## The Problem

-In a [previous chapter](#chapter2) we stepped through how to download files with Selenium by configuring the browser to download them locally and verifying their file size when done.
+In a [previous chapter](#chapter2) we gave examples of how to download files with Selenium by configuring the browser to download them locally and verifying their file size when done.

 While this works it requires a custom configuration that is inconsistent from browser to browser.

 ## A Solution

 Ultimately we shouldn't care if a file was downloaded or not.
-Instead, we should care that a file _can_ be downloaded.
-And we can do that by using an HTTP client alongside Selenium in our test.
+Instead, we should care that a file _can_ be downloaded and we can do that by using an HTTP client alongside Selenium in our test.

 With an HTTP library we can perform a header (or `HEAD`) request for the file.
 Instead of downloading the file we'll receive header information for the file which contains information like the content type and content length (amongst other things).
-With this information we can easily confirm the file is what we expect without onerous configuration, local disk usage, or lengthy download times (depending on the file size).
+With this information we can easily confirm the file is what we expect without difficult configuration, local disk usage, or lengthy download times (depending on the file size).

-Let's dig with an example.
+Let's try an example.

 ## An Example